woshicc/ase-espresso/docs/source/install.rst

    export PATH=$PATH:/path/to/your/quantum-espresso/executables

-Another thing that is required is setting the environmental vaiable with the path to the directory containing pseudopotentials
+Another thing that is required is setting the environmental variable with the path to the directory containing pseudopotential files

 .. code-block:: bash